timetheoretical/jitsi-meet-outlook/README.md

 ## Installation
 ### New
 Go to the [releases](/../../releases) page and download the MSI installer for the latest version.

-Make sure to download and run the JitsiMeetOutlook-v<version>-windows-<architecture>.msi file that matches the architecture of your installation of Microsoft Office.
+For versions prior to 0.5.0: Make sure to download and run the JitsiMeetOutlook-v<version>-windows-<architecture>.msi file that matches the architecture of your installation of Microsoft Office.
 I.e. if Office was installed as 64-bit, then run JitsiMeetOutlook-v0.4.0-windows-x64.msi.

 ### Upgrade
 Please uninstall any previously installed version of this add-in via the "Add or remove programs" pane in Windows before upgrading.

 ### Uninstall
-The add-in can be uninstalled via the "Add or remove programs" pane in Windows, or by running the JitsiMeetOutlook-v<version>-windows-<architecture>.msi file again.
+The add-in can be uninstalled via the "Add or remove programs" pane in Windows, or by running the MSI installer again.

 ### Command Line
 As of v0.4.0, the add-in can be installed via command line with custom setting passed as parameters.
 This works by calling `msiexec` on the .msi installer file.
 The following parameters can be passed to the installer to preconfigure the Jitsi Meet Outlook add-in settings (all are optional):